mirko-bianco/FidoLib/FidoCore.md

 The result is:

 - FidoLib will make the api available under the `{fabiolburl}/{ServiceName.Lowercase}/{EndpointURI}`, in this case `{fabiolburl}/authentication/api/health`
-- If more than one instances of the service will run simultaneously Fabio will automatically load balance them.
+- If more than one instances of the service run simultaneously Fabio will automatically load balance them.
-- If one instance will be shutdown or die Fabio will automatically stop using it.
+- If one instance shuts down or dies Fabio will automatically stop using it.

-FidoLib allows you to consume the Consul KVStore by means of the `TConsulKVStore` class.
+FidoLib allows you to consume the Consul KVStore by means of the `TConsulKVStore` class which implements the `IKVStore` interface.

 ##### Usage